Bylaws

 Section 4.
 Dissolution.
 Upon the dissolution of the corporation, the Board of Directors shall, after paying or making provision for payment of all the liabilities of the corporation, dispose of the corporation in such manner, or to such organization or organizations organized and operated exclusively for charitable, educational or scientific purposes as shall at the time qualify as an exempt organization or organizations under Section 501 (c3) of the Internal Revenue Code of 1986 (as amended) as the Board of Directors shall determine.

-ARTICLE VII.
 MEETINGS

 Section 3.
 Special Meetings.
 Special meetings of the “members” for any purpose may be directed by the President or requested in writing by a majority of the directors or “members”.
 Such a request shall be in writing and state the purpose of the proposed meeting.
-Once approved and scheduled by the Board of Directors, special meetings will be called by the Corresponding Secretary.
+Once approved and scheduled by the Board of Directors, special meetings will be called by the Secretary.

 Section 4.
 Quorum.
 Except as otherwise required by law, by the Certification of Incorporation or by these bylaws, the presence, in person or by proxy, at least one half plus one Board Members shall constitute a quorum at a meeting for the transaction of business.